 By this, I don't just mean knowing how to talk to someone.
-I mean the entire spectrum of communication skills that's out there.
+I mean the entire spectrum of communication skills.

-For a job that gives you the option of working from home and doesn't require a formal degree, call center reps can earn a lot in exchange for the impact they have.
+For a job that doesn't require a formal degree, call center reps can earn a lot in exchange for the impact they have on a company.
 How would you feel about generous paid time off, paid holidays, and monthly incentives and bonuses?

-Between starting salaries of $30K, major perks and promotions, the journey is only upwards for agents.
-Call centers are known for quick promotions, whether or not you've been around for a while.
+Between starting salaries of around $30,000 and major perks and promotions, the journey is only upwards for agents.
+And, many call centers are quick to promote talented employees, whether you've been around for a while or not.
 Your work speaks for you.
-So if you're good at what you do - chances are, you'll be promoted before you even know it.
+So if you're good at what you do, chances are you'll be climbing the career ladder before you know it.

 1. There may be unpredictable hours and stress.

 Since most companies have global audiences, being in different time zones can sometimes mean you have to be prepared to work nights or weekends.
-That, too, includes working with different customer personalities from around the globe.
+That also means working with different customers from around the globe.

-This, ultimately, will prep you for future challenges and leadership positions.
+This will ultimately prepare you for future challenges and leadership positions.

 2. Your team may experience high turnover.

-One of the biggest challenges faced by call centers is increasingly high turnover rates from 30 to 45%.
-It could be a lack of training or experience or even the many students applying for an entry-level job.
+One of the biggest challenges faced by call centers is increasingly high turnover rates of 30–45% on average.
+It could be a lack of training, experience, or even the many students applying for an entry-level job.

-You'll be faced with the dynamics of unstable teams, which can lead to difficult change management.
-However, building trust, growing your teams and keeping the service consistent within a constantly changing environment also trains you for different workplaces and, most importantly, a world changing faster than ever before.
+You may be faced with the dynamics of unstable teams, which can lead to difficult change management.
+However, building trust, growing your teams, and keeping the service consistent within a constantly changing environment also trains you for different work environments — and most importantly, an ever-changing world.